Nickyzj/mynotes/interview/project-manager-interview-questions.md

 * delegation is an essential part of deliverying a succesful project. the only way this can be achieved is by knowing your team's strengths and weaknesses.
 * identify your key players within your team, trust them, and allow them to get on with the task in hand.

-> one of the most impotant things with regards to delegation, is to know your teams key strengths and weaknesses. that is why it is important to get to tknow your team inside out as soon as possible.
+> one of the most impotant things with regards to delegation, is to **know your teams key strengths** **and weaknesses**. that is why it is important to get to tknow your team inside out as soon as possible.
 >
 > if you know your team well, you should not have a problem delegating tasks.
 >
-> to specifically answer your question, i would draw up a list of tasks that needed to be delegated during the planning phase of the project, before identifying which team members should carry out each particular task based on their strenghs.
+> to specifically answer your question, i would **draw up a list of tasks** that needed to be delegated during the **planning** phase of the project, before identifying which team members should carry out each particular task based on their strenghs.
 >
-> once the tasks were delegated, i would ensure each team member was fully aware of the brief. i would also make sure they provided me with a situation report and update on a periodic basis.
+> once the tasks were delegated, i would ensure each team member was **fully aware of the brief**. i would also make sure they provided me with a situation report and update on a periodic basis.
 >
 > this would allow me to benchmark against my plan to ensure each task was working towards delivering a successful project, on time and within budget.
 >